Advanced Video Communications Platform

 The Federal Communications Commission (FCC) has rules requiring telecommunications manufacturers and service providers to make their products and services accessible to people with disabilities, if readily achievable.
 Our rules implement Section 255 of the Communications Act.

-The FCC implements the Closed Captioning requirements of the Telecommunications Act, found in Section 713, to make sure that more and more television is made accessible for people who are hard of hearing or deaf.
+The FCC implements the Closed Captioning requirements of the Telecommunications Act, found in Section 713, to make sure that all non-exempt television programs are made accessible for people who are hard of hearing or deaf.
 Closed captioning is a technology that provides visual text to describe dialogue, background noise, and sound effects on television programming.

 SECTION 504/HANDBOOK